-Now, if you don’t want to sign up for Wealthy Affiliate and you, therefore, just need hosting, we highly recommend WPEngine.
+Now, if you don’t want to sign up for Wealthy Affiliate and you, therefore, just need hosting, we do highly recommend WPEngine.

-Have you checked how much Genesis themes cost?
+Seriously, have you checked how much Genesis themes cost?

 They’re pretty pricey (for good reason, these themes are an absolute dream to work with).